Dasmariñas: Cityhood

 COMELEC Resolution No. 8682 in connection with the November 25, 2009, plebiscite to ratify the conversion of the municipality of Dasmariñas province of Cavite into a component city pursuant to Republic Act 9723 dated October 15, 2009.

-Republic Act No. 9723 was ratified by the registered voters of Dasmariñas through a plebiscite conducted last November 25, 2009, converted the municipality of Dasmariñas in the Province of Cavite into a component city to be known as the City of Dasmariñas.
+Republic Act No. 9723 was ratified by the registered voters of Dasmariñas through a plebiscite conducted last November 25, 2009, converted the municipality of Dasmariñas in the province of Cavite into a component city to be known as the City of Dasmariñas.
 There were about 44,000 voters who cast the plebiscite ballot in the town's 1,508 polling precincts.
 The yes votes won overwhelmingly.
 The yes votes got 36,559 while the no votes got 8,141.

 Mayor Jennifer Austria-Barzaga, elected in 2007, is both the first female mayor and first city mayor of Dasmariñas since its achieving city status.
-Since 1892, when Don Placido N. Campos became the first mayor, there have been 23 mayors of the city.

-On 2011, the Paro-Paro Festival was first celebrated.
+In 2011, the Paro-Paro Festival was first celebrated.
 It is celebrated every November 26 to commemorate the incorporation of the city of Dasmariñas with people dancing and parading in the streets in butterfly costumes.

-In November 2013, the Paru-Paro Festival was cancelled, instead the allocated funds will be donated to the Typhoon Yolanda victims.
+In November 2013, the Paru-Paro Festival was cancelled as allocated funds would be donated to the Typhoon Yolanda victims.

 As of the 2020 census, the city recorded a population of more than 700,000.
 The city serves as a catalyst for major economic development and sustained growth for the Greater Manila Area since the 1990s.
 The influx of industries, educational and health institutions, shopping malls, and real estate developments is significant.